|

 Purpose: Program controls a magnetic tape device.

-Parameters: Device = Tape device, Unit = Unit number, Ret|Retension = Retension tape, Rew|Rewind = Rewind tape, Skip = Skip parts of tape by a value.
+Parameters: Device = Tape device, Unit = Unit number, Ret|Retension = Retension tape, Rew|Rewind = Rewind tape,

 Example: Magtape Device TAPE1: Unit 0 REWIND